ninjaaron/administrative-scripting-with-julia/README.rst

     Some text concerning foo.

-Do blocks are useful because, like Python context manager, they still do the cleanup step even if an exception is thrown inside the block.
+Do blocks with ``open`` are useful because they still do the cleanup step even if an exception is thrown inside the block.
 However, Julia has better shortcuts than that.
 Many functions that would take a readable ``IO`` instance as their argument can take the name of the file directly instead.

 .. code:: julia